ANL-CESAR/RSBench/README.txt

 		This value, along with the H-M benchmark size, is responsible for the total size of the RSBench data structures.

+	-d
+		This flag enables temperature dependence in the calculation (i.e., Doppler broadening).
+This represents a calculation where the temperature of the materials in the reactor are not considered constant (i.e., something of interest for exascale reactor problems).
+		Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using the C library error function conjugate and an exponential evaluation.

 ==============================================================================
 Debugging, Optimization & Profiling